AlecThomson/wsclean/doc/source/installation-rhel.rst

 .. note::
    Be aware that these instructions are not for the latest WSClean version.

-Some WSClean are provided by RHEL 7.6, but you have to install the latest fftw and casacore.
+Some WSClean dependencies are provided by RHEL 7.6, but you have to install the latest fftw and casacore.

 * http://www.fftw.org/
 * https://sourceforge.net/p/wsclean